iboB/ibob.github.com/_posts/2018-08-18-a-bug-in-the-cpp-standard.md

 Sad.
 Ugly.
 [Live demo here](https://godbolt.org/z/axbMxo).

 So, yeah, I do call this a bug in the standard.
 We should absolutely be allowed to perform that cast.
-Make all casts constant expressions.
+Make all casts constant expressions!
 It's easy!

 ...